-1. Handle the disc by its edge; avoid touching the surface.

-2. If the disc is stained, clean the surface with a soft cloth, wiping from center to edge.

-3. Do not apply paper, paper CD labels, or tape to the disc; avoid scratching the disc.

-4. Do not use solvents such as benzine, thinner, cleaners, or antistatic sprays.

-5. Store the disc in its case after playing.

-6. Do not expose the disc to direct sunlight.
+- 1. Handle the disc by its edge; avoid touching the surface. - 2.
+If a disc is stained, clean the surface with a soft cloth, wiping from center to edge. - 3.
+Do not apply paper, paper CD labels, or tape to the disc; avoid scratching a disc. - 4.
+Do not use solvents such as benzine, thinner, cleaners, or antistatic sprays. - 5.
+Store a disc in its case after playing. - 6.
+Do not expose a disc to direct sunlight.

-7. Do not store the disc where temperatures may become too high.
+- 7. Do not store a disc where temperatures may become too high. - 8.
+Do not play discs that are small in size or have irregular shapes.